Misha Mitrofanov

 Misha Mitrofanov (born June 12, 1997) is an American pair skater.
-With his current partner and wife, Alisa Efimova, he is the 2025 U.S. national champion and 2024 Skate America bronze medalist.
+With his current partner and wife, Alisa Efimova, he is the 2026 Four Continents champion, a two-time U.S. national champion (2025–26), a two-time Grand Prix medalist, and a three-time Challenger Series medalist.

 With his former skating partner, Audrey Lu, he is the 2022 Four Continents champion, 2021 Golden Spin of Zagreb champion, 2018 U.S. International Classic silver medalist, and 2022 U.S. national bronze medalist.

 Personal life

 Mitrofanov was born on June 12, 1997, in Madison, Wisconsin.
 He is the eldest of two children born to Yelena, a real estate agent, and Gennadiy, a natural gas and oil marketer.
 He has a sister, Nina.
 After graduating (in May 2016) from Spring Creek Academy in Plano, Texas, he began studying sports medicine at the University of Texas at Dallas.
 He earned a bachelor's degree in healthcare studies in 2023.
 Mitrofanov has expressed interest in opening his own mechanic shop after finishing his competitive figure skating career.

-He married his figure skating partner, Alisa Efimova, in February 2024.
+He married his pair skating partner, Alisa Efimova, in February 2024.